Historical negationism: Australia

 The Indigenous Australian population plummeted in the Australian frontier wars.
 The aboriginal people were regarded as lacking any concept of property or land rights: consequently, Australia was considered terra nullius.
 Massacres and mass poisonings were carried out against indigenous people.
 Indigenous children were removed from their families in what is known as the Stolen Generations.
 Several critics like Andrew Bolt and Keith Windschuttle have rejected the scholarly evidence pointing to the genocide against Indigenous Australians and have accused historians like Henry Reynolds and Lyndall Ryan of deliberately fabricating Australian history to suit a political agenda.

 Nakba

-Nakba denial is a form of historical denialism pertaining to the 1948 Palestinian expulsion and flight and its accompanying effects, which Palestinians refer to collectively as the "Nakba" (lit. 'catastrophe').
-Underlying assumptions of Nakba denial cited by scholars can include the denial of historically documented violence against Palestinians, the denial of a distinct Palestinian identity, the idea that Palestine was barren land, and the notion that Palestinian dispossession were part of mutual transfers between Arabs and Jews justified by war.
+Nakba denial is cited by some as a form of historical denialism pertaining to the 1948 Palestinian expulsion and flight and its accompanying effects, which Palestinians refer to collectively as the "Nakba" (lit. 'catastrophe').
+Underlying assumptions of Nakba denial cited by scholars can include the denial of historically documented violence against Palestinians, the idea that Palestine was barren land, and the notion that Palestinian dispossession was part of mutual transfers between Arabs and Jews justified by war.